logicalclocks/logicalclocks.github.io/docs/setup_installation/gcp/getting_started.md

-# Getting started with Hopsworks.ai (Google Cloud Platform)
+# Getting started with managed.hopsworks.ai (Google Cloud Platform)

-[Hopsworks.ai](https://managed.hopsworks.ai/) is our managed platform for running Hopsworks and the Feature Store in the cloud.
+[Managed.hopsworks.ai](https://managed.hopsworks.ai/) is our managed platform for running Hopsworks and the Feature Store in the cloud.
 It integrates seamlessly with third-party platforms such as Databricks, SageMaker and KubeFlow.
-This guide shows how to set up [Hopsworks.ai](https://managed.hopsworks.ai/) with your organization's Google Cloud Platform's (GCP) account.
+This guide shows how to set up [managed.hopsworks.ai](https://managed.hopsworks.ai/) with your organization's Google Cloud Platform's (GCP) account.

 ## Prerequisite